by Iain Russell, August 2020

 The Ardbeg Distillery Co joined a stable of well-known firms at Taylor's.
 The New York firm listed John Jameson & Co, Charles Tanqueray & Co, Gonzales Byass & Co and Martini & Rossi among the companies it represented.
 C.W.
 Craig & Co of San Francisco were Taylor's distributors on the West Coast.

 Postcard advert for Ardbeg, c1900.
-Courtesy
+Courtesy of The Glenmorangie Company Archive.

 Taylor's adverts for Ardbeg were strikingly different from what had gone before - now, rather than referring to it simply as 'Ardbeg', it was advertised for sale by the cask - in octaves or quarters - at different ages; new, one, two or three years old.
 Bottled Ardbeg was also available, presumably of a greater age at a time when Ardbeg's owners were bottling the whisky at 6-8 years for private customers back home.
 The different bottled expressions were named 1, 2 and 4 stars, at different prices per dozen.